cmruss/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a framework for Node.js, it handles ports, routing, and middleware

 - [ ] Describe Middleware?

+Middleware is anything between the server and the router that can be used to execute some task upon a request

 - [ ] Describe a Resource?

+A resource is the data stored on the server that is being supplied to the API.

 - [ ] What can the API return to help clients know if a request was successful?

+A response status & a JSON message containing the pertinent information.

 - [ ] How can we partition our application into sub-applications?

+Separate filesystems for the server, routers, & middleware.

 ## Minimum Viable Product